-Best friends, unmarried couples, co-habitating family members – lend Morty your ears!
+Best friends, unmarried couples, and co-habitating family members – you can still purchase a home together!

 You may be living with a partner, friend, or family member and wondering why you are paying rent month after month, year after year, with no end in sight.